Juventud La Rural

 Juventud La Rural is a Peruvian football club, playing in the city of Surco, Lima, Peru.

 The club is the biggest of Surco city, and one of the biggest in Lima Province.

-The club were founded 1946 and play in the Copa Perú which is the third division of the Peruvian league.
+The club was founded in 1946 and plays in the Copa Perú, which is the third division of the Peruvian league.

 History

-In the 2009 Copa Perú, the club classified to the National Stage, but was eliminated by Tecnológico of Pucallpa.
+In the 2009 Copa Perú, the club qualified to the National Stage, but was eliminated by Tecnológico of Pucallpa.